Apply finishing material to wood-based surfaces

 Core ideas you must understand for this topic

-• Teamwork: Working cooperatively with others, sharing tasks, and respecting different roles within a team.
+• Teamwork: Working effectively with others, understanding different roles within a team, and contributing to group tasks and discussions.

 Learning Objectives